TamaraKosovac/IT-equipment-web-shop/README.md

 # 💻 IT equipment web shop

-A custom IT product webshop developed using Laravel, Vue.js and Bagisto eCommerce platform.
+An IT product webshop developed using Laravel, Vue.js and the Bagisto eCommerce platform.

 ---